alexander-naumov/openbsd_snmp3_check/README.md

 get output like this:

 ```
-> ./openbsd_snmp3.py -u snmpv3 -A aUthkeySNMP -a SHA -X eNckeySNMP -x AES -l authPriv -H 192.168.3.109 -O traffic:urtwn0
+> ./openbsd_snmp3.py -u snmpv3 -A aUthkeySNMP -a SHA -X eNckeySNMP -x AES -l authPriv \
+-H 192.168.3.109 -O traffic:urtwn0
 Interface 'urtwn0' - Traffic In: 69350400000000.01bps, Traffic Out: 32029200000000.004bps | 'traffic_in'=69350400000000.01bps;;;0; 'traffic_out'=32029200000000.004bps;;;0;

 ```

-By configuring monitoring system to use traffic graphs for this check/service, graphic like this could be created:
+By configuring monitoring system to use traffic graphs for this check/service, graph like this could be created:

 <img align="center" src="traffic.png">